-The Edge Hill University (FoHSCM) Service User and Carer Council and Service User and Carer Group, partners with academics, health and social care professionals, families and service users, to develop, strengthen, advance and inspire the highest quality patient healthcare and service user standards through collective planning, mutual action and policy advocacy.
+The Edge Hill University (FoHSCM) Service User and Carer Council and Service User and Carer Group, partners with academics, health and social care professionals, families and service users.
+We develop, strengthen, advance and inspire the highest quality patient healthcare and service user standards through collective planning, mutual action and policy advocacy.

 What service users and carers do:

 - Review module and programme proposals

 - Are part of research teams

 - Partake in virtual ward scenarios

 Are you a service user or carer interested in helping to train the health professionals of the future?
 If so, we would like to hear from you.

 Beth talks about her experience of being a member of the Service User and Carer Group at Edge Hill University.

 My name is Lily.
 I first became involved with the Service User and Carer Council at Edge Hill University after being diagnosed with Von Hippel Lindau Syndrome (VHL).
 My diagnosis has included long in-patient stays in hospital, development of a physical disability and requires screening referral for the rest of my life.